 Over the years, natural gas has emerged as the 'fuel of choice' across the world.
 Natural gas marketing is another thrust area for IndianOil with special focus on City Gas Distribution (CGD) business.
 The Corporation has entered into franchise agreements with several CGD players to market Compressed Natural Gas through its retail outlets.
-Green Gas Ltd., IndianOil's joint venture with GAIL (India) Ltd., is already operational in country.
+Green Gas Ltd., IndianOil's joint venture with GAIL (India) Ltd., is already operational in Agra and Lucknow in the state of Uttar Pradesh and is further expanding to cater to the

-IndianOil has successfully combined its corporate social responsibility agenda with its business offerings, meeting the energy needs of millions of people everyday, across the length and breadth of the
+IndianOil has successfully combined its corporate social responsibility agenda with its business offerings, meeting the energy needs of millions of people everyday, across the length and breadth of the country. increased demand in various sectors.